jordanbell2357/jordanbell2357.github.io/blog/_posts/2023-04-20-BarentsWatch-AIS-API-curl-jq.md

 ---
 layout: post
-title: BarentsWatch AIS API and curl
+title: BarentsWatch AIS API using curl and jq
 ---

 [Application registration and authentication](https://developer.barentswatch.no/docs/appreg/)